State Representative Maurice West is serving his second term representing the 67th House District in Rockford, IL.

 In February 2021, Rep. West was appointed to the Legislative Ethics Commission by Speaker Chris Welch.
 The LEC is a bipartisan board comprised of eight commissioners.

-During his first term in office, Rep. West spearhead or contributed to efforts that helped move Illinois forward.
-He is particularly proud of his work to enhance worker skills and close the skills gap in the Rockford
+During his first term in office, Rep. West contributed to efforts that helped move Illinois forward.
+He is particularly proud of his work to enhance worker skills and close the skills gap in the Rockford community by

 Rep. West is heavily involved in his community.
 He is an ordained minister and an active member of his church.
 He encourages those that are homeless on a monthly basis at a local homeless shelter.
 He's the founder of the Share the Warmth - Rockford, which provides warm articles of clothing for the homeless each year.
 He served as a community member for the Education Committee for the Rockford Public School Board and the Rockford Park District Foundation.
 He also served on the boards for the Community Action Agency, Rockford Area Arts Council and Rockford Association for Minority Management.
 In 2014, the Register Star recognized Rep. West as one of the 14 to Watch in 2014 for his community activism.